 Lastly, you need to consider the setup time for the payment gateway.
 The amount of time it takes to have your payment gateway up and operating varies depending on the service provider.
 Some payment gateways may be set up in less than a day, whereas some other payment gateways can take up to 4-5 weeks to set up and start running.
 Consequently, don’t leave choosing or configuring your payment gateway for after your online store has been completed when you are building up your online shop.
 So, what are the choices?
 There are many providers available; in this post, we’ll take a look at the advantages and disadvantages of some of the most prominent players for Shopify retailers of every size and we will be doing this through a top 7 ranking based on hundreds of reviews results.

 So how do payment gateways really work?

-So basically, a payment gateway is a merchant service; A broad set of financial services that are intended for use by commercial enterprises with these services, a customer’s credit card or debit card, or an NFC/RFID capable device, can be used to complete payment transactions through a secure (encrypted) channel.
+So basically, payment gateways of Shopify dropshippers are a merchant service; A broad set of financial services that are intended for use by commercial enterprises with these services, a customer’s credit card or debit card, or an NFC/RFID capable device, can be used to complete payment transactions through a secure (encrypted) channel.